LucFabresse/hoverboard-sideboard-hack-GD/README.md

 ---
 ## Example Variants

 This firmware offers currently these variants (selectable in [platformio.ini](/platformio.ini) or [config.h](/Inc/config.h)):
 - **VARIANT_DEBUG**: In this variant the user can interact with sideboard by sending commands via a Serial Monitor to observe and check the capabilities of the sideboard.
+Connect through `USART_MAIN` at 38400 bauds and send command `h`.
 - **VARIANT_HOVERBOARD**: In this variant the sideboard is communicating with the mainboard of a hoverboard using the [FOC firmware repository](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC).

 Of course the firmware can be further customized for other needs or projects.